microsoft/DaVinci/README.md

 - ✅Release the general image super-resolution toolkit.
 - ✅Release the compressed video super-resolution toolkit.

-## Toolkit and Usage
+## Scenarios and Toolkits

-### Image Super-Resolution
+### Low-Quality Image Enhancement

-Enhance the low-resolution images to high-resolution ones and reduce artifacts including noise, blur and JPEG blocking.
+Users usually have some low-quality images that need to be improved.
+The degradations of such images are complex and unknown.
+Existing general image super-resolution approaches cannot achieve visual pleasant results.
+Target on this scenario, we build an image super-resolution toolkit for general user images that can handle various degradations.
+Specifically, our toolkit can enhance the low-resolution images to high-resolution ones and reduce artifacts including noise, blur, and JPEG blocking.

 ![ISR_Demo](figs/ISR_Demo.png)
 <p align="center">Left: Input Low-Quality Image, Right: DaVinci Enhanced Result</p>